-

 Colin Furze – crazy powerful builds

-Plasma Channel – plasma thrusters
+Plasma Channel – plasma thrusters, very high voltage projects

 Styro Pyro – big scary lasers